ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/creating-a-pool/mining-artifacts.md

 If you wish to continually run a mining process, use daemon mode by passing the **--d** flag to any of the above mining commands.
 Daemon mode is built on top of pm2.

-#### Mine tweets into the pool from above, still runs for 20 seconds but the daemon mode will continue restarting the program infinetly.
+#### Mine tweets into the pool from above, still runs for 20 seconds but the daemon mode will continue restarting the program infinitely.
 Note the **--d** flag.

 ```sh
 arcpool mine <POOL_ID> --source twitter --d